Girivaasan/Trajectory-Generation-and-Feedback-Linearization-Control-for-the-RRBot-Robotic-Arm/README.md

-# Trajectory-Generation-and-Feedback-Linearization-Control-for-the-RRBot-Robotic-Arm
+# Trajectory Generation and Feedback-Linearization Control for the RRBot Robotic Arm

-**Creating a ROS Workspace**
+## Creating a ROS Workspace

-Follow these commands
+**Follow these commands**
 ```
 mkdir -p ~/RRbot_ros/src
 cd ~/RRbot_ros